s-okami/Active-Admin-CakePHP/README.markdown

         return false;
     }

-As you can see above, ActiveAdmin uses the user login functionality, and this will require the AuthComponent to be enabled
+As you can see above, ActiveAdmin uses the user login functionality, and this will require the Auth Component to be enabled in your AppController:

+    var $components = array('Auth');

 ### Prepare your app's controllers